 YU PAN 语

-…is a Junior studying Graphic Design and Advertising at Boston University.
+…is a Senior studying Graphic Design and Advertising at Boston University.

 She is interested in branding, visual systems, and typography, with a focus on creating clear and cohesive visual identities through thoughtful design and strategic thinking.